More than 18 years of experience

 Meanwhile, gastric sleeve has the lowest rate of complications of all types of bariatric surgery, with Dr. Alvarez’s rate being lower than the industry average.
 The procedure poses fewer risks because it does not involve inserting a foreign object into the body.
 It is suitable even for some patients who are not candidates for other forms of bariatric surgery.
 Older patients, patients with heart disease and hernias and patients who are only mildly obese (within 75 pounds of a normal BMI) can often safely undergo gastric sleeve because it does not alter the functionality of the stomach.

-Mexico has earned a reputation as one of the safest places in the world for patients to travel for medical tourism.
+Mexico has earned a reputation as one of the safest places in the world for patients to travel for bariatric surgery medical tourism.
 Endobariatric’s facilities are near the U.S. border: just eight blocks away from Eagle Pass, Texas.
 This proximity allows patients who would prefer to drive to Mexico rather than fly to do so with ease.
 The surrounding community is very safe and something patients can enjoy during their stay, since Endobariatric provides a shuttle to the local shops, restaurants and Endospa.

 Dr. Alvarez designed the Endohospital for the express purpose of performing gastric sleeve surgery.
 With hospital rooms, laboratories, a cafeteria and a radiology center, the Endohospital is quickly responsive to every patient’s needs.
 Our staff members (who speak both English and Spanish) are devoted to keeping our patients comfortable, with security guards monitoring the premises 24/7.